Heating reimagined: industrial-scale heat pumps for building decarbonization

 Industrial-scale heat pumps are revolutionizing the energy industry.
 With the ability to produce temperatures of up to 150C, these powerful systems have become a sustainable solution across the globe.
 As the demand for carbon-free heating increases, the shift away from fossil fuels is finally gaining momentum.

-Vicinity is transforming district energy by installing an industrial-scale heat complex.
+Vicinity is transforming district energy with plans to install an industrial-scale heat complex.
 This innovative heat pump complex will draw heat from nearby water sources to generate steam and improve the system’s efficiency.
 Ensuring that the river and its ecosystems remain unharmed, the river intake system lifts heat from the river and brings it into our facilities.

 Key facts

-• Our Cambridge heat pump will have a steam export capacity of 35MW (thermal)
+• The proposed Cambridge heat pump will have a steam export capacity of 35MW (thermal)

 • The heat pump will occupy a space of approximately 25,000 sq ft. +/-